arishuynhvan/SPi-Reader/Electron-vanillaJS-HTML/readme.md

 ```
 in 2 distinct termals or cmd

-- [ ] Fix the bug above with a loading page [spinner + application name].

-Reload with Ctrl+R during incremental build

-Process management for Electron:
+Process management for Electron (outdate):

 |    CPU   |   Memory      |  Disk |  Network |
 |----------|:-------------:|------:|---------:|